-This report is intended solely for the information and use of the North Dakota Industrial Commission, Legislative Audit and Fiscal Review Committee, management, and the U.S. Department of Education, and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of management, North Dakota Industrial Commission, Legislative Audit and Fiscal Review Committee, the U.S. Department of Education, others within the entity, federal awarding agencies, and pass-through entities and is not intended to be and should not be used by anyone other than these specified parties.